-School uniform
+School Uniform

-All items of school uniform should be clearly marked with your child's name.
+All items of school uniform should be clearly labelled with your child's name.
 For safety reasons the wearing of jewellery other than watches and ear studs, is not allowed.
 It is school policy that all children wear school uniform.
-Items marked may be purchased through the school and are embroidered with the school's logo.
-If your child receives free school meals you may apply to the school for help with obtaining uniform.
-For more information please contact the school.
+Items marked may be purchased direct via My Clothing, Brigade and School Trends websites and can be delivered Free of charge to the School.
+These items are embroidered with the school's logo.
+For more information please contact the school or on our website under Key Information for links to the uniform providers.